flarco/flarco/README.md

 ### Hi there 👋

 I'm fritz.
 I am a technical data engineer / passionate technologist who loves tackling interesting problems with code :grinning:.
-I enjoy automating processes and building useful data-oriented tools/infrastructure that unlock value, increase revenue and/or save cost.
 Some of the projects I am most proud of are:

 <details><summary><strong>Sling (https://github.com/slingdata-io)</strong> -- Extract/Load into your database with ease from your shell terminal.</summary>
   <br/>